ARM-DOE/ACT/README.rst

     :target: https://www.arm.gov/

 The Atmospheric data Community Toolkit (ACT) is an open source Python toolkit for working with atmospheric time-series datasets of varying dimensions.
-The toolkit is meant to have functions for every part of the scientific process; discovery, IO, quality control, corrections, retrievals, visualization, and analysis.
-It is meant to be a community platform for sharing code with the goal of reducing duplication of effort and better connecting the science community with programs such as the `Atmospheric Radiation Measurement (ARM) User Facility <http://www.arm.gov>`_.
+The toolkit has functions for every part of the scientific process; discovery, IO, quality control, corrections, retrievals, visualization, and analysis.
+It is a community platform for sharing code with the goal of reducing duplication of effort and better connecting the science community with programs such as the `Atmospheric Radiation Measurement (ARM) User Facility <http://www.arm.gov>`_.
 Overarching development goals will be updated on a regular basis as part of the `Roadmap <https://github.com/AdamTheisen/ACT/blob/master/guides/ACT_Roadmap.pdf>`_  .

 |act|